Welcome to today's edition of the Rush 24-7 podcast.

 No phone calls while they're there, and no pictures are permitted.

-The staffer who made it plain, spelling out the rules, said, don't talk to anybody, don't record anything that you might happen to see, but come visit us, and we'll give you a sanitized story with only the photos and accounts we want you to have.
+The staffer who made it plain, spelling out the rules, said don't talk to anybody, don't record anything that you might happen to see, but come visit us, and we'll give you a sanitized story with only the photos and accounts we want you to have.

 And that's what's going on.

-By the way, look at it before we go to the phones.
+By the way, look at it.

 You see that?